GertKanter/autosys/ros_dev.md

 A list of [best practices](https://github.com/leggedrobotics/ros_best_practices/wiki) from ETH Zurich Legged Robotics group.

-## ROS2
+## Note about ROS2

 We're not focusing on ROS2 in this school but you can write the code for the task as a ROS2 node using [this](https://github.com/ros2/ros2/wiki/Colcon-Tutorial) tutorial.
+As there are very few guides/materials about ROS2 and ROS2 is still under heavy development it is not recommended for inexperienced developers (this is especially true for testing).

 # Unit testing in ROS